 Senator Gillibrand is committed to keeping Americans safe from threats overseas and at home.
 From her seat on the Senate Armed Services Committee, she has been a vocal advocate for strengthening America's armed services, national security, and military readiness.
 As cybersecurity threats and attacks become more frequent, Senator Gillibrand will continue to fight for improving cybersecurity strategy and attracting the best and brightest cyber personnel.
 Senator Gillibrand is also garnering support for her War Powers Reform Act, which would prevent endless wars like those in the Middle East and Afghanistan by repealing the blank check written by the 2001 and 2002 Authorizations for Use of Military Force.
 The bill would also provide a limitation for future authorizations to sunset every two years unless the President comes back to Congress to request additional authority.

 Senator Gillibrand is leading the fight to end the sexual assault epidemic in the military.
 As chair of the Senate Armed Services Subcommittee on Personnel, she has held several hearings on sexual assault in the military, bringing together survivors and experts to advocate for change in the military justice system.
-A bipartisan coalition of Senators supports her bill, the Military Justice Improvement Act, which would remove sexual assault cases and other serious crimes out of the chain of command and place those crimes into the hands of trained military prosecutors.
+A bipartisan coalition of Senators supports her bill, the Military Justice Improvement and Increasing Prevention Act, which would remove sexual assault cases and other serious crimes out of the chain of command and place those crimes into the hands of trained military prosecutors.

 She is also fighting to end the gun violence epidemic.
 Senator Gillibrand supports common sense solutions, including universal background checks for every gun sale regardless of where the sale takes place, closing the “boyfriend loophole” that allows abusive partners to purchase firearms, banning assault weapons and high capacity magazines, and establishing red flag laws that would allow family members or law enforcement to petition a court to prevent someone in a crisis from purchasing a gun.
 She also introduced the Hadiya Pendleton and Nyasia Pryear-Yard Gun Trafficking and Crime Prevention Act, which would make it illegal to traffic firearms.